 }

-In some implementations, the Acquiring Partner may return a general-purpose redirect_url
+In some implementations, the Acquiring Partner might be returning a general-purpose redirect_url

 under their domain for all payment methods.
 Partners then use this URL to trigger a client-side redirect to Klarna’s payment_request_url